Konoplich/Frecon/README.md

 for screens with horizontal resolution lower and equal than 1920 and 2 otherwise.
 Scale affects image/box size and offset.
 * `--splash-only`
 	Exit immediately after finishing splash animation.
-Otherwise frecon will wait for DBUS signal (LoginScreenVisible) from Chrome before exiting when extra terminals are not enabled.
+Otherwise, frecon will wait for DBUS signal (LoginScreenVisible) from Chrome before exiting when extra terminals are not enabled.
 * `--image=/path/to/image.png`
 * `--image-hires=/path/to/image.png`
 or any image file name specified after options
-	Add image to splash screen animation. `--image` and `--image-hires` are added conditionally depending whether horizontal or vertical screen resolution is above 1920.
+	Add image to splash screen animation. `--image` and `--image-hires` are added conditionally depending on whether horizontal or vertical screen resolution is above 1920.
 This allows frecon to make runtime decision which set of images to use instead running frecon first with `--print-resolution` option and making this decision in a script that invokes frecon.
 Free form image file name in the command line are added unconditionally.

 ## Imaging escape codes